html-css-js-bootcamp/1908-aug-26/Notes/Basics of html.md

     - action : referes to URL where the form values should be submitted.
     - Method :  It can have to values *GET* or *POST*.
 - Note : A clients request is didvided into 2 parts as Request Header (URI), Request Body (values of form sent by POST method).
+- Its a good practise to keep form validation
+    - *Validations* are used to check the validity of the information submitted by the user.
+It cane be checked at server side or at client side.
+- Forms use Input, Select, textarea, buttons as form elements.
+- Input : by defalut type is text but you can have type as radio, text, email, number, checkbox, submit, date, time etc....